-With no leads, energy bills and great illumination, solar goes hand in hand with garden lighting.
-Read on, as we attempt to answer the most commonly asked questions about solar garden lights.
+With no power sockets, energy bills and great illumination, solar goes hand in hand with garden lighting.
+Read on, as we explain the most commonly asked questions about solar lights.

 We’ll start with the basic ingredients: we’ve got the sun, the solar panel, and the solar fairy lights.
 The sun gives out energy in the form of light, the solar panel gladly accepts this energy, and the fairy lights light up.

-Well, they are special rechargeable solar batteries.
-The panel soaks up the sun's rays which charge the solar batteries inside.
-This energy is then stored in the battery.
+All solar lights have a battery inside.
+The panel soaks up the sun's rays which charge the solar battery inside.
+This energy is then stored in the battery to illuminate your lights.

 They are indeed completely weatherproof.
 Wipe your panel down with a clean cloth from time to time to make sure that it's absorbing the maximum amount of sunlight.

 Yes.
 We’re not saying you have to relocate to the Bahamas if you want solar lights in your garden but they do need direct sunlight to charge.
 We all know that British weather is unreliable at best, so help your lights by making sure the panel is not in a shady spot.
-In winter it sometimes gets dark as early as 4pm, most people return home from work at 6pm and find their hopes dashed with a garden as dark and dreary as they left it that morning.
-To summarise solar is ideal for Spring and Summer - blame it on the weatherman!
+During winter months it can be dark by 4pm until 8am the next morning, so ensure you're all set with all season solar security lights.

 In spring and summer after a full day's charge you can expect from 6-8 hours of shine time.
 The rest of the year the illumination time really depends on the amount of sunlight your solar panel can absorb.
 If you are using a multi-function light opting for a flashing or twinkling function can enable your light to charge quicker.